Top U.S. hedge funds stayed bullish in second quarter on energy as slump began

 Kyle Bass's Hayman Capital, which in the first quarter took small positions in each of the five fracking companies that Einhorn would later criticize at an investment conference in early May, increased bets on those names.

-Omega opened a stake of 1.8 million shares in Oklahoma-based Gulfport Energy Corp.
-(GPOR.O).
+Omega opened a stake of 1.8 million shares in Oklahoma-based Gulfport Energy Corp..
 Shares in Gulfport sank over 12 percent over the second quarter.
-Omega, however, exited its stake in SandRidge Energy (SD.N) after owning 24.3 million shares at the end of the first quarter.
+Omega, however, exited its stake in SandRidge Energy after owning 24.3 million shares at the end of the first quarter.

 THIRD POINT, GREENLIGHT CHARGE INTO ENERGY